JCZwier/connectfour/README.md

 connectfour
 ===========

-Lua implementation of the game 'Connect Four'
+Lua implementation of the game 'Connect Four'.